juanf9224/ArithmeticAPI/README.md

     `http://localhost:3001/v1/api-docs`

+- Authentication and authorization is done by implementing json web token, with access tokens and refresh tokens stored in secured http only cookies.

+- The selected Database for this project is Postgres together with Knex for building queries.

 # How to install

 1. (Optional) Use nvm to [install](https://github.com/nvm-sh/nvm#usage) and use the Node version on the API project